IrisShaders/glsl-transformer/README.md

 All of these should be fulfilled at the same time.

-- Print out the entire original input and preserve line numbers.
+- Print out the entire original input and preserve line numbers
-- Find certain syntax structures, delete them and replace them with others
+- Find certain syntax structures
+- Delete, replace or modify certain syntax structures
-- Print out the modified input and also preserve line numbers.
+- Print out the modified input and also preserve line numbers

 ### An example